 Blogging does not allow you to get rich quick, but over time, you can build a stable semi-passive income from it.

 The secret is, establishing passive income isn’t rocket science.
 We all can do it and get started early.
-Here are a few ways that you can start to build a source of passive income.
+Here are a few ways that you can start making money passively along with my favorite profitable passive income opportunities.

 Start Investing, Like Yesterday

 Investing is not for older people or rich people who are well off.
 It’s for me and you.
 Anyone can invest at any stage of their life but it’s best to start early so you can reap the benefits of compound interest.
 With investing, time is the key to success and every little bit counts.
 The small $100 sacrifice you make each month can yield big results later down the line.

 Last year I started investing small amounts with Betterment, and I love it because it’s so easy to use especially for investing noobs like me.
 With Betterment, you fill out your profile and choose your investing goals, then start making monthly deposits of your choice to your investment account.

 Betterment then distributes your funds into ETFs based on your portfolio allocation whether it’s stocks, bonds, or both.
 You can even open a Roth IRA with Betterment which was perfect for me because I’ve never worked for an employer who offered any retirement benefits.

 Talk to a financial advisor about your goal to establish a diversified portfolio that can yield some passive income for you to try investing in stocks, bonds, and ETFs on your own.

 While investing is a slower route to earning passive income, creating a product that you can sell immediately will help create passive income quicker.
 Think about something useful you can create or sell again and again.
 Whether it’s a book or helpful tool, you’ll need to put in a lot of time and effort initially to launch the product, but once you release it and start promoting, income will flow in with minimal effort on your part.